jacobvm04/mcvm-client-mod/README.md

 ## Features
-The mod's setting page can be accessed through either the configuration button for the mod in mod menu or through a button on the controls setting page for easy access during gameplay if "Control page" is enabled in the mod settings
+The mod's setting page can be accessed through either the configuration button for the mod in mod menu or through a button on the controls setting page for backwards compatability or preference if "Control page" is enabled in the mod settings
-(Enabled by default).
+(Disabled by default).

 - Zoom (Make sure to bind the keybind for this in your settings)
    - Adjustable zoom FOV (Defaults to 25)